-Andy Robertson: How a Glasgow golf club helped mould a Liverpool hero - bunkered.co.uk
+Andy Robertson: How a Glasgow golf club helped mould a football hero - bunkered.co.uk

 Some Liverpool fans have affectionately christened him ‘Robertson Carlos’, such are the favourable comparisons he has drawn with the iconic Brazilian full-back.
 His face adorns flags waved in ‘The Kop’.
 He even has his own song – the ultimate seal of approval from arguably the most ardent supporters in the game.

-More recently, he helped Liverpool end a 30-year wait to be crowned ‘Champions of England’ for the 18th time and, at international level, he has captained the Scotland national team since September 2018.
+More recently, he helped Liverpool end a 30-year wait to be crowned ‘Champions of England’ for the 18th time and, at international level, he has captained the Scotland national team since September 2018, including at the COVID-delayed 2020 European Championships - Scotland's first major finals in almost a quarter of century.

 Yeah.
 He followed the right path.